sudo97/tiny-little-store/README.md

 # Tiny Little Store

-Minimalistic state-management library
+Minimalistic state-management library.

-Not really tested in battle; Please feel free to make Pull Requests, I would be happy to see where it can go
+Not really tested in battle;

+Please feel free to make Pull Requests, I would be happy to see where it can go

 ## Getting Started

-`npm install tiny-little-store`
-will get you started
+`npm install tiny-little-store` will get you started.

 to init store just do this:
 ```javascript
 const store = createStore(initialState);